mikependon/RepoDB/README.md

 This will be filled soon with the detailed benchmark information.
 For now, please refer to [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool for the benchmark results.

- *RepoDb is the fastest and most-efficient ORM as per the official [result](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt) of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool.*
+*RepoDb is the fastest and the most-efficient ORM as per the official [result](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt) of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool.*

 ## Supported Databases